|Corda Network Foundation||Document history|

-Identity certificates must be issued by the Corda Network Operator (Doorman / Network Map), which guarantees that the identity listed on the certificate is uniquely held by a single party within the network.
+Identity certificates must be issued by the Corda Network Identity Service, which guarantees that the identity listed on the certificate is uniquely held by a single party within the network.

 A high-level outline of steps to join the Network is listed below.
 This assumes that Participants wish to operate a node and already have access to at least one CorDapp which they wish to deploy.
 A more detailed step-by-step guide will soon be available.

-- Obtain Corda software - either the Enterprise version, via a Corda sales representative, or the open source version available through github under an Apache 2 license.
+Step 1.
+Obtain Corda software - either the Enterprise version, via a Corda representative, or the open source version available through github under an Apache 2 license.
 There is further guidance available on Corda Docs for getting set up on Corda.

-- For the time being, request the trust root certificate from Corda Network Doorman, by emailing email@example.com, which will be sent back as a truststore.jks file.
+Step 3.
+For the time being, request the trust root certificate from Identity Service by mailing firstname.lastname@example.org, which will be sent back as a truststore.jks file.
 In future, the Corda Network trust root will be packaged in the software distribution.

-- Sponsored model: A Business Network Operator (BNO) requesting approval for a certificate on behalf of the Participant.
+- Indirect model: A Business Network Operator (BNO) may request approval for a certificate on behalf of Participants in its Business Network.

 Step 8.
 Identity Service verification checks – upon receipt of a CSR, a number of identity-related checks will be conducted, before issuing a certificate, including email and legal entity checks.

 Identity checks do not constitute formal Know Your Customer (KYC) or Enhanced Due Diligence (EDD) checks.
 Node operators and their users are responsible for carrying out appropriate due diligence on any participant in relation to transactions performed via Corda Network.